gaftXX/compendium-triage/docs/api and configuration/GOOGLE_PLACES_SETUP.md

 The system detects office scraping requests through natural language patterns:

 - "office scrape in Barcelona"
-- "make a office scrape in New York"
+- "make a office scrape in New York"n
 - "scrape offices in London"
 - "find architecture offices in Tokyo"